palprz/dictionary/README.md

 ## Features

 ##### Translations
- - Description: User can add/edit/delete/display translations.
+**Description:** User can add, edit, delete and display translations.
- - Is it done? :heavy_check_mark:
- - Screenshots: none for now

-##### Search for translation
-- Description: User can find translation for specific search word.
-- Is it done? :heavy_check_mark:
-- Screenshots: none for now

 ##### Languages
-- Description: User can add/edit/remove/display languages.
+**Description:** User can add, edit, remove and display languages.
 Each translation has got map between languages (i.e. eng-pl)
-- Is it done? :heavy_check_mark:
-- Screenshots: none for now

-##### Search by language
+##### Search translation by word and language
-- Description: User can find translation for specific search word and language
+**Description:** User can find translation for specific search word and language.
+User can find more than 1 translation.
-- Is it done? :heavy_check_mark:
-- Screenshots: none for now

-##### Multiple translations
-- Description: Search word can have more than 1 translation.
-- Is it done? :heavy_check_mark:
-- Screenshots: none for now

-##### Remember last used language
-- Description: Application will remember used language from last session.
-- Is it done? :x:
-- Screenshots: none for now

 ##### Swap search word with selected translation
-- Description: User can swap translation with search word.
+**Description:** User can swap translation (word and language) with current search word (word and language).
-- Is it done? :heavy_check_mark:
-- Screenshots: none for now

 ##### Button with reset database
-- Description: User can remove all translations and languages from database by click the button.
+**Description:** User can remove all translations and languages from database from top bar.

-- Is it done? :heavy_check_mark:
-- Screenshots: none for now
+##### Action from context menu
+**Description:** User can add, edit and remove translation from Dictionary (main) window by clicking RMB on table with translations and choose the action.
+If action will be add, application will take current search word and language connected with it, open Translation Window and populate these 2 fields with values.
+If action will be edit, application will take current serch word with related language and selected item in table, open Translation Window and populate these 4 fields with values.

-##### Export/Import XML
+##### Validation
-- Description: User can save and load XML with all details from the application (translations and languages).
-- Is it done? :x:
-- Screenshots: none for now
+**Dictionary:** All actions are connected with validators.
+If the validation will fail, user will see message about it at the bottom of the window.